fraggerfox/dotfiles/README.md

 # dotfiles

-Commonly used dotfiles in various *nix like applications
+Commonly used dotfiles in various *nix applications

 Most of the dotfiles are named as "dot.filename", for example ```.profile``` is named as ```dot.profile```